“I’ve tried everything to keep my oily skin under control, but nothing works. Help!”

 It’s not your skin playing tricks on you.
 It’s the skincare products you’re using.
 Truth is, most skincare products marketed to oily skin DON’T contain anything that can really deal with excess shine, large pores and breakouts.
 To add insult to injury, sometimes they have ingredients that can make things way worse!

-- Paula’s Choice Resist BHA 9 Targeted Solution ($43.00): available at Dermstore, Nordstrom and Paula’s Choice
+- Paula’s Choice Resist BHA 9 For Stubborn Imperfections: available at Nordstrom and Paula’s Choice

 Related: Why Salicylic Acid Is The Key To Spot-Free Skin